Miyake-jima: Access

 The island is accessible by an over-night ferry called the Tachibana Maru (橘丸), which is operated by Tōkai Kisen.
 The ferry departs from Takeshiba Pier, near Hamamatsuchō Station, Tokyo at 22:30 and arrives at Miyakejima at 5:00.
 Depending on the wind and weather conditions, the Tachibana Maru will dock at one of three ports; Miike Port Pier (三池港桟橋), Igaya Port (伊ヶ谷港), or Sabigahama Port (錆ヶ浜港).
 The port where the boat will dock is not predictable and changes on a daily basis.
 Generally, the boat will arrive at a port that is complementary with the wind direction.
-A second large passenger ship named Sarubia Maru (さるびあ丸) will also start servicing Miyake-jima on June 25th, 2020.There are flights connecting Miyakejima Airport and Haneda Airport with an approximate flying time of 50 minutes.
+A second large passenger ship named Salvia Maru (さるびあ丸) also started servicing Miyake-jima on June 25, 2020.

+There are flights connecting Miyakejima Airport and Haneda Airport with an approximate flying time of 50 minutes.
 Flights are also operated from Chofu Airport.
 The area is prone to high volume of sulfuric gas and flights were suspended for almost eight years after the July 14, 2000 volcano eruption.
 Flights resumed during April 2008, after sulfuric gases in the air dropped to levels below 0.2ppm.
 There is a helicopter that arrives via Izu Ōshima.
 There are also two helicopter flights operated by Tokyo Island Shuttle which originate in Aogashima and Izu Ōshima and fly to Toshima, Miyake-jima, Mikura-jima, Hachijō-jima and Aogashima.

 There are two bus routes on the island.
 Both bus routes service the same stops, but one route goes clockwise and the other route goes counter-clockwise.
 The time between each bus stop arrival can vary greatly from a few minutes to up to 3 hours.